Name: Patrick Einsle

 Although he could not win that event, losing out to eventual champion Ben Woollaston, he had done enough to be awarded a wildcard place on the professional circuit for 2006/7 following the unfortunate withdrawal of Paul Hunter.

 His début season was to be a tough one however, his only victories coming in the round robin stages of the Grand Prix tournament in Aberdeen as he finished down in 94th place and was relegated from the circuit as a result.

 Three years later however the youngster was back with a second shot at making a career for himself on the professional tour and was hoping to benefit from the raft of changes brought in by Barry Hearn including the new PTC series.

-Unfortunately for Patrick however, while he was to win more often than during his debut season, he generally struggled to make an impression on the main tour and following the UK Championship Patrick was forced to retire from the circuit, reportedly due to unspecified health concerns.
+Unfortunately for Patrick however, while he was to win more often than during his debut season, he generally struggled to make an impression on the main tour and following the UK Championship Patrick was forced to withdraw from the circuit.